 - Not to be denied service or otherwise retaliated against because you filed the complaint.

 - To have your identity kept confidential to the extent possible while allowing for an investigation.

 - To take other avenues or redress provided by law even though you have used this complaint procedure.

-- To be provided with copies of CLSP information that you request related to the complaint that is not confidential and/or legally protected from disclosure.
-Depending on the number of pages requested, you may be required to pay a reproduction charge for this service.
+- To be provided with copies of LAAW information that you request related to the complaint that is not confidential and/or legally protected from disclosure.
+Depending on the number of pages requested, you may be required to pay a copying charge for this service.

-- To choose to have an advocate present for any meetings with the CLSP.
+- To choose to have an advocate present for any meetings with the LAAW.
 This other person, who might be a friend, other client, family member, or formal advocate, must be provided at your own expense to the extent they are a paid advocate.
-Staff members of Legal Aid at Work may not act as your advocate in any way.
+Staff members of LAAW may not act as your advocate in any way.

 How to file a complaint

-1. If you have a complaint regarding a CLSP attorney or staff member, you may contact the Community Legal Services Program Director to register your complaint either orally or by sending the complaint in writing.
-(If your complaint is made orally, you may request at that time that the program director summarize your concerns in writing and provide a copy of that summary to you.)
+- If you have a complaint, you may contact the President to register your complaint either orally or by sending the complaint in writing.
+(If your complaint is made orally, you may request at that time that the President summarize your concerns in writing and provide a copy of that summary to you.)
 Complaint subjects may include, but are not limited to, communication issues, such as a staff member’s failure to return your calls or an attorney’s failure to definitively accept or complete a task for you.

-2. The program director will facilitate a mutually acceptable resolution if possible.
+- The President will facilitate a mutually acceptable resolution if possible.
 Resolution efforts may include acting as a liaison between you and person you complained about.
-The program director shall act as a neutral party when conducting these discussions.
+The President shall act as a neutral party when conducting these discussions.

-3. If your complaint is not resolved to your satisfaction at this level within 30 days, or if your complaint concerns the Community Legal Services Program Director, you may request a review of your complaint with the Chair of the Board of Legal Aid at Work’s Chief Program Officer.
+- If your complaint is not resolved to your satisfaction at this level within 30 days, or if your complaint concerns the President, you may request a review of your complaint with the Chair of the Board of Legal Aid at Work.